 with a 25 pound baby.

-But several were found in data my colleagues and students worked on
+But the were found in a project my colleagues and students worked on

-Three letters are used to identify the months(Syntax).
+validity: Three letters are used to identify the months.
 But

-most of the three letter combinations (AAA for example) are invalid.
+most three letter combinations (AAA for example) are invalid.

 As another example -- recognizing the symbols for chemical elements.

 We will look at this kind of coding in the next session.

 Multiple field constraints.

 For example the 31st of February.

 Another example error in